Single-index models for extreme value index regression: Abstract

 \section{Abstract}

-Since the extreme value index (EVI) controls the tail behaviour of the distribution function, the estimation of EVI is a very important topic in extreme value theory.
-Recent developments in the estimation of EVI along with covariates have been in the context of nonparametric regression.
-However, for the large dimension of covariates, the fully nonparametric estimator faces the problem of the curse of dimensionality.
-To avoid this, we apply the single index model to EVI regression under Pareto-type tailed distribution.
+Since the extreme value index (EVI) controls the tail behavior of the distribution function, the estimation of EVI is a very important topic in extreme value theory.
+Recent contributions have focused on nonparametric regression approaches with covariates for the estimation of EVI.
+However, for high-dimensional settings, the fully nonparametric estimator faces the curse of dimensionality.
+To resolve this, we apply the single index model to EVI regression under a Pareto-type tailed distribution.
 We study the penalized maximum likelihood estimation of the single index model.
 The asymptotic properties of the estimator are also developed.
-Numerical studies are presented to show the efficiency of the proposed model.
+Numerical studies are presented to demonstrate the efficiency of the proposed model.

 {\it Keywords: Extreme value index; Heavy tail; Pareto-type model; Peak over threshold; Penalized spline; Single index model}

 {\it MSC codes: 62G08, 62G20, 62G32}